Mike Leach (long snapper)

-Early years
+Early life

 Leach attended Jefferson Township High School in Jefferson Township, New Jersey.
 He lettered in football, baseball and basketball.
 In football, Leach was a first-team, all-state selection as a punter.
 By the time Leach had graduated in the mid-1990s, he finished as the all-time leading scorer and rebounder in Falcons basketball history.
 Additionally, Leach appeared in three NJSIAA basketball playoff games.

 College career

 Leach attended Boston University (1995–1997) and The College of William & Mary (1998–2000).
 At The College of William and Mary, during his junior season, his 58 receptions as a tight end were the second-most at the position in school history (to Glenn Bodnar's 69 catches in 1984) and his punting average set a single-season school record of 44.4 yards.
 The performance earned him Associated Press second-team All-America and second-team All-Atlantic 10 honors that season.
 He also earned first-team Walter Camp All-American honors at tight end as a senior.